dhhepting/dhhepting.github.io/teaching/groupwork.md

 The ratings are suggestions to me and information to you about your involvement in your group.

-* Use the "Submit Group Rating" link on URcourses, for the appropriate assignment, and use the <a href="#calculator">form</a> provided here to help you to format your submission.
+* Use the "Rate your group on..." link on URcourses, for the appropriate assignment, and use the <a href="#calculator">form</a> provided here to help you to format your submission.

 * You can see your rating from the group in URcourses via the link labelled "See Your Rating From Group".